10 Myths About Introverts Debunked

 9. Introverts make poor salespeople.

 People often think that salespeople are outgoing, bubbly, and assertive extroverts.
 But, introverts make excellent salespeople because instead of being forceful and demanding that customers buy their products, they take a more sincere approach and listen to what customers look for.
 This can help customers feel like they’re on the same page as introverted salespeople, rather than feeling attacked and overwhelmed by someone who’s only concerned with dominating their next move.

 I’ve worked in retail for 2 ½ years.
 I noticed that I help make more sales when I listen and provide options, telling customers about the benefits of each one, but allowing space and time for them to make up their minds instead of putting pressure on them.
 The thing about consumerism isn’t necessarily about what is being bought.
 Sometimes, it’s merely about presenting the power for someone else to make a choice and allowing the consumer to believe that their choice is enough that impacts their life for the better.
 It’s all about fostering the idea that we’re in control of our own destiny and happiness.

 10. Introverts can become extroverts with enough practice.

 This one tends to be the public’s favorite that it’s actually heartbreaking, wrong, and downright insulting.
 Without introverts, we wouldn’t have some of the most amazing art, films, literature, scientific breakthroughs, and inventions that we have today.
 Introverts are essential.
 So, instead of trying to “fix” us like we’re broken, let us be.
 We’re vital to the human race.

 Are you an introvert?
 Do you agree?
+Psych2Go would love to hear your thoughts!
 Leave a comment down below!